How The Supply Chain Disruption Is Impacting Home Construction

 Why Home Improvement Projects Are Taking Longer

-If you’re planning a kitchen or basement remodeling, home renovation, or addition, you’ve probably been hearing many people talking about disruptions in the supply chain.
+If you’re planning a kitchen remodel, home renovation, or addition, you’ve probably been hearing many people talking about disruptions in the supply chain.

 What is this?